syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Watermark/Add-picture-watermark).

-N> For more information on adding watermarks to a Word document using DocIO, refer to the online documentation link:[Applying Watermark](/file-formats/docio/applying-watermark)
+N> For more information on adding watermarks to a Word document using DocIO, refer to the online documentation link: [Applying Watermark](/file-formats/docio/applying-watermark)

 ### Headers and Footers